 From the era of Jim Crow through the Civil Rights movement, the Seaboard railroad crossed North Florida, supporting the growth of rural communities as it moved cash crops from field to market.
 Climb into the cupola and imagine life on the rails as a brakeman or conductor in the 1920s caboose!

-Bellevue Plantation – Catherine Murat, born a Virginian, moved to Florida with her parents where she met and married a Frenchman, Achille Murat.
+Catherine Murat, born a Virginian, moved to Florida with her parents where she met and married a Frenchman, Achille Murat, nephew of Napoleon.
 Related to George Washington by birth, she became a French princess by marriage.
-She lived at Bellevue from 1854 to 1867.
-In 1860, twenty-five enslaved descendants of Africans lived at Bellevue.
-They worked in the cotton fields, provided skilled labor, and tended to the cooking.
+She lived at Bellevue from 1854 to 1867 and owned twenty-five enslaved descendants of Africans.
+The enslaved worked in the cotton fields, provided skilled labor, and tended to the cooking.
 Explore these contrasting plantation communities at Bellevue’s house, kitchen, and slave cabin.